 Our attorneys have a thorough understanding of the legal challenges that can arise in the sports world and the best approaches for addressing those issues.
 We serve as a principal outside counsel to both the NBA and NHL and have been involved in nearly every major legal decision affecting these leagues for more than two decades.
 Additionally, we have played a principal role in many of the most high-profile disputes on behalf of professional and amateur sports organizations and teams.

 Skadden’s hallmark across disciplines is our ability to handle the most challenging issues our clients face, including many first-of-their-kind matters.
 Our sports practice is no different.
 In the litigation area, we are representing the NHL in multidistrict litigation brought by a putative class of retired players for personal injuries arising from concussive and sub-concussive injuries sustained while playing in the league, and the NCAA in federal antitrust class actions by Division I football and basketball players challenging amateurism rules barring compensation for student athletes.
 Our attorneys also successfully advised the NCAA, the NBA, the NHL, the NFL and MLB in lawsuits against New Jersey Gov. Chris Christie to prevent New Jersey’s authorization and licensing of gambling on athletic events.

-Ranked in the top tier for Sports Law by Chambers USA and U.S. News — Best Lawyers Best Law Firms, named a Chairman’s Club law firm — part of the “dominant tier in sports law” — in the SportsBusiness Journal’s 2016 “Power Players: Outside Counsel” feature and named among Law360’s Sports Groups of 2015 and 2016, our practice covers the full range of matters industry-wide.
+Ranked in the top tier for Sports Law by Chambers USA and U.S. News — Best Lawyers Best Law Firms, named a Chairman’s Club law firm — part of the “dominant tier in sports law” — in the SportsBusiness Journal’s 2016 “Power Players: Outside Counsel” feature and named among Law360’s Sports Groups of 2019, our practice covers the full range of matters industry-wide.
 Additional representative experience includes: